Michele Rizzo: Career

 Rizzo was born in Dolo, province of Venice, but spent his early years living in Padua where he attended the Istituto professionale alberghiero Pietro d'Abano.
-He grew up playing for Petrarca alongside his younger brother Marco, of which he also was the captain for two seasons (2007–08 and 2008–09).
+He grew up playing for Petrarca alongside his younger brother Marco, of which he was also the captain for two seasons (2007–08 and 2008–09).
 With the reputation of being a solid and aggressive player, good in scrummage but who also loves playing ball in hand with surprising speed, Rizzo was seen as one of the best young Italian props.
 He has been capped by the Italy national rugby union team, making his debut playing 4 minutes against Australia in 2005.
 He was part of the Italy "A" squad that finished as runners-up at the 2009 IRB Nations Cup.
-In the same year, he joined Benetton Treviso, where he formed one of the best cores of props in the league alongside Lorenzo Cittadini and Alberto De Marchi.
+In the same year, he joined Benetton Treviso, where he formed one of the league's best prop cores alongside Lorenzo Cittadini and Alberto De Marchi.
 With Benetton, Rizzo won a Scudetto and Coppa Italia double in 2009–10.

 In 2012, Rizzo was selected by Italy's head coach Jacques Brunel to play in his first Six Nations.
-On 23 June 2014, Rizzo along with teammate Leonardo Ghiraldini made his move to join Leicester Tigers in the English Aviva Premiership from the 2014–15 season.
+On 23 June 2014, Rizzo, along with teammate Leonardo Ghiraldini made his move to join Leicester Tigers in the English Aviva Premiership from the 2014–15 season.
 In the same year, after playing in the 2015 Rugby World Cup in England, Rizzo tore his anterior cruciate ligament, in the same knee where he suffered another bad injury in 2002, missing the rest of the season.
-He spent the early part of the 2017-18 season for Edinburgh Rugby of the Pro14 on a short term emergency loan.
+He spent the early part of the 2017-18 season for Edinburgh Rugby of the Pro14 on a short-term emergency loan.
 He returned to Leicester in December and was immediately named in the club's Champions' Cup squad.
-On 30 May 2018, Rizzo returned to Petrarca on a two years deal where he ended his career.
+On 30 May 2018, Rizzo returned to Petrarca on a two-year deal, where he ended his career.

 Rizzo announced his retirement on March 27, 2020, age 37.
 During his career, Rizzo was one of many Italian rugby players under contract with Japanese sports equipment Asics.
-In June 2009, he married his girlfriend Silvia Rampazzo, the couple have two children, Sara and Giulio.
-He lives in Verona where he works as an under-18 coach for Verona Rugby.
+In June 2009, he married his girlfriend Silvia Rampazzo; the couple have two children, Sara and Giulio.
+He lives in Verona, where he works as an under-18 coach for Verona Rugby.